March 24, 2020

 In addition to your regular grocery store, you can also try the many discount grocery stores in the area as well as Lancaster Farm Fresh Cooperative or other CSA (Community Supported Agriculture) to get the items you need.

 If you are buying in bulk, check packaging dates.
 “Sell By” and “Best By” dates are not the same as expiration dates.
 If eating a food past it’s sell by or best by dates you should check for changes in color, consistency/texture to avoid throwing out food unnecessarily and to prevent eating unsafe food.
-Learn more about food dates and safety here.

 Follow product instructions on best storage and refrigeration to keep food fresh and lasting.
 The Food Keeper App is a great tool developed by the USDA that offers guidelines on the best ways to store over 400 food and beverage items.
 They have a website and a downloadable smart phone/device app.